tock/tock/doc/wg/core/notes/core-notes-2021-11-05.md

   with the particular security profile you have.

 ## Issue #2882
-- Hudson: We have an item that Jeff put on which is talking about issue 2882 and some of the associated PRs around that as well.
+- Hudson: We have an item that Jett put on which is talking about issue 2882 and some of the associated PRs around that as well.
 We're talking about solutions for a Miri issue from casting a reference to a `u8` to a reference to a `Cell<u8>`.
-- Jeff: I can kind of summarize like what happened and how we found that.
+- Jett: I can kind of summarize like what happened and how we found that.
 We're running Miri locally and found this issue.
 It is exposed by something I added in terms of having immutable references to `u8` slices and we wanted to single source code and have everything use `ReadOnlyProcessBuffer`.
 I added a casting